-Has the thought of relocating to another state or country due to various reasons ever crossed your mind?
+Has the thought of relocating to another state or country ever crossed your mind?
 Depending on the situation you are in, it might be a dream moment or an anxious one.
 Whether or not you are looking forward to relocating and getting started with your new job, there are vital things you need to put in place.
 Discussed below are seven things you should consider when planning to move.

 Consider the Pros and Cons When Planning a Move